AMTD Digital: Company overview

 AMTD Digital was founded in 2019 by Calvin Choi, a former UBS investment banker.
 The firm is owned by AMTD Idea, which holds 88.7% of its shares and is ultimately owned by the AMTD Group, a financial services group.
 Choi is also the chairman of the AMTD Group.
 Choi received a two-year ban from the securitie from the Securities and Futures Commission due to activities he performed back when he was a dealmaker at UBS.

 AMTD Digital provides digital services to clients mainly from the financial sector using its software platform, AMTD SpiderNet.
 The company's revenue mainly comes from fees and commissions levied on its Digital Financial Service business as well as its SpiderNet Ecosystem Solutions segment.

 On 15 July 2022, the firm held an IPO on the New York Stock Exchange with a price of $7.80 and ticker symbol "HKD".

 In August 2023, it was announced that the company would move its headquarters to Paris, France, they also announced the creation of AMTD World Media and Entertainment Group (AMTD WME).

+In 2026, the Jalou family (previous owners of L'Officiel and Éditions Jalou) launched legal proceedings against AMTD for "trademark infringement, tax fraud, and misuse of corporate assets,".
+The Jalou family and Inna Bazhenova (previous owner of The Art Newspaper) have not received the full proceeds of AMTD's acquisition of their respective publications.